webserverdude/f5_APM_API_Protection/readme.md

 For developing a solution I needed an API.
 Since I was at a stage of my life, where I thought learning go might be beneficial, I found a simple boilerplate in Go and adjusted it to my liking.
 My API is available here: [Gin API for Managing Gin Spirits](https://github.com/webserverdude/go-gin-api).

+My server has an OpenAPI file, you can either download it from my github or from [https://api-server-ip:8000/openapi.json](https://api-server-ip:8000/openapi.json).

 ## Setting up the solution

 ### API Protection profile

-Start by creating the API Protection profile in the __Access__ section, go to __Access  ››  API Protection : Profile__ and click __Create__.
+Start by creating an __API Protection profile__ in the __Access__ section, go to __Access  ››  API Protection : Profile__ and click __Create__.

-To follow my steps give it a name and upload the OpenAPI file.
-You can either download it from my github or from [https://api-server-ip:8000/openapi.json](https://api-server-ip:8000/openapi.json).
+Give it a name and upload the OpenAPI file.
 Choose SSL Profile, and DNS Resolver.
 Check the __Ignore Default Server__ box.
 Hit the __Save__ button.

 On the __Paths__ tab everything is populated automatically from the OpenAPI file, you don't have to change anything here.